-Based on the contract between the Town of Pamplico and the Florence County Sheriff's Office whereby the Sheriff's Office has agreed to provide victim/witness services to the Town of Pamplico Florence County Council hereby directs that budgeted revenue and expenditures be increased accordingly as follows:
+Based on the contract between the Town of Pamplico and the Florence County Sheriff's Office, whereby the Sheriff's Office has agreed to provide victim/witness services to the Town of Pamplico, Florence County Council hereby directs that budgeted revenue and expenditures be increased accordingly as follows:

-Revenue 154-341-338-404-0000 \$8,000
+Revenue 154-341-338-404-0000 \$ 8, 000

 Expenditures 154-421-421-000-1100 \$ 4,000

 154-421-421-000-3000 \$ 4,000

-- 2. This Ordinance includes the ratification of all grant and budget related resolutions and actions previously approved by Florence County Council for the fiscal year ending 06/30/13. - 3.
+- This Ordinance includes the ratification of all grant and budget related resolutions and actions previously approved by Florence County Council for the fiscal year ending 06/30/13. - 3.
 All provisions in other County Ordinances or Resolutions in conflict with this Ordinance are hereby repealed. - 4.
 If any provision of this Ordinance or the application thereof to any person or circumstances is held invalid, the invalidity does not affect other provisions or applications of the Ordinance which can be given effect without the invalid provision or application and to this end, the provisions of this Ordinance are severable.

+ATTEST: SIGNED:

+Connie Y. Has Clerk to Counc James T. Schofield, Chairman Florence County Council

+A COUNCIL VOTE: OPPOSED: ABSENT:

+Approved as to Form & Content

-ATTEST: SIGNED: Connie Y. Haselden Clerk to Council James T. Schofield, Chairman Florence County Council Approved as to Form & Content D. Malloy McEachin, Jr., County Attorney COUNCIL VOTE: OPPOSED: ABSENT:
+Approved as to Form & Content D. Malloy McEachin, Jr., County Attorney